-It's always best to update software, firmware and drivers when you have time to test thoroughly before the next big job or live production.
-In Copenhagen Streaming we don't update unless we have two weeks to test before the next live streaming of an event.
+Also keep in mind that it is always best to apply updates to software, firmware and drivers only when you have time to fully test before your next live production.
+At Copenhagen Streaming we rarely update unless we have a full two weeks to test before using for a live event.

 We have years of experience building post-production machines and live encoders.
-If you need our help you can contact us using the form below.
+If you need our help, please contact us using the form below.